Today in Middle Eastern history: the 14 July Revolution (1958)

-The breakdown in the British-Hashemite relationship is most evident in London’s treatment of Sharif Hussein, the head of the Hashemite family and the ruler of the Hejaz.
-Hussein believed that Britain had promised him a pan-Arab state—with himself at the head naturally—in exchange for rebelling against the Ottomans, but as the war was ending he saw Syria-Lebanon handed over to the French, Palestine opened up to Jewish immigration, and Britain looking like it really had no intention of leaving Egypt, Transjordan, and Iraq.
-To be fair, London did allow Hussein to proclaim himself Caliph, and it really wasn’t Britain’s fault that almost nobody in the Islamic world accepted his claim.
-Hussein complained, bitterly and repeatedly, to London, and was particularly fond of threatening to abdicate if the British weren’t going to make good on their promises to him.
+The British relationship with Sharif Hussein, the head of the Hashemite family and the ruler of the Hejaz, began to collapse even before the end of World War I. Hussein believed that Britain had promised him a pan-Arab state—with himself at the head naturally—in exchange for rebelling against the Ottomans, but as the war was ending he saw Syria-Lebanon handed over to the French, Palestine opened up to Jewish immigration, and Britain looking like it really had no intention of leaving Transjordan and Iraq.
+London did allow Hussein to proclaim himself Caliph, but he was nevertheless fond of complaining about what he saw as his shabby treatment and was particularly fond of threatening to abdicate if the British weren’t going to make good on their promises to him.

 During World War II, as we know, Iraq was briefly controlled by a government sympathetic to the Axis, under a prime minister named Rashid Ali al-Gaylani.
 He rode a wave of Arab nationalism (or pan-Arabism if you prefer)—an ideology that obviously rejected British control of the country—to power, and in early May 1941 he drove Abd al-Ilah out of the country and took power for himself (Faisal II was all of six when this happened).
 Britain quickly invaded, and the subsequent Anglo-Iraqi War lasted well into…the end of that same month.
 But while Gaylani’s efforts went bust, the sentiment of Arab nationalism wasn’t going anywhere.

 Once Abd al-Ilah was back in charge, it wouldn’t have been out of the question for the Hashemites to embrace this nationalist fever and run with it.
 After all, Sharif Hussein’s decision to declare himself Caliph shortly before the Saudis sent him packing was itself motivated by a kind of Arab nationalism.
-In fact, the Hashemites did try to adopt pan-Arabism in some ways in the 1940s.
-But in the 1950s, Arab nationalism mostly meant Nasserism, and Nasserism was anti-monarch and pro…well, Nasser.
+In fact, the Hashemites did fiddle around with a type of Arab nationalism in the 1940s.
+But in the 1950s, Arab nationalism mostly meant Nasserism, as in Egyptian leader Gamal Abdel Nasser, and Nasserism was anti-monarch and pro-republicanism (or pro-Nasser if we really want to be honest about it).
 This obviously wasn’t the kind of ideology that an Iraqi monarchy could really abide.
-But among the Iraqi population Arab nationalist sentiment continued to grow, and a group of Iraqi army officers looked at what Nasser and his fellow Egyptian army officers had done in 1952 and started to get some ideas.
+But among the Iraqi population Arab nationalist sentiment continued to grow, and a group of army officers looked at what Nasser and his fellow Egyptian officers had done in 1952 and started to get some ideas.

-Apart from its identification with Nasser, the Hashemites were a lousy conduit for Arab nationalism because for the most part they were still mostly taking orders from London.
-Britain was reluctant to leave Iraq altogether, especially after the Gaylani business, and so it continued to control a big chunk of the Iraqi oil industry as well as virtually the whole of Iraqi foreign policy.
+The Hashemites were also a lousy conduit for Arab nationalism because for the most part they were still mostly taking orders from London.
+Britain was reluctant to leave Iraq altogether, especially after the Gaylani business, and so it continued to control a big chunk of the Iraqi oil industry as well as virtually all of Iraqi foreign policy.
 Iraqis, as you might imagine, resented this.
-Two mass uprisings, the 1948 al-Wathbah uprising in Baghdad and the 1952 Iraqi Intifada (which started in Basra but spread nationwide), showed how angry the Iraqi public was with the monarchy, but neither was able to affect real change either to Iraq’s government or to its servile relationship with Britain.
-Then Britain shoved Iraq into the “Baghdad Pact,” a 1955 anti-Soviet defense agreement with Iran, Pakistan, and Turkey, and the Iraqi public hated it.
+Two mass uprisings, the 1948 al-Wathbah uprising in Baghdad and the 1952 Iraqi Intifada (which started in Basra but spread nationwide), showed how angry the public was with the monarchy, but neither was able to affect real change to Iraq’s government (or to its servile relationship with Britain).
+Then Britain shoved Iraq into the “Baghdad Pact,” a 1955 anti-Soviet defense agreement with Iran, Pakistan, and Turkey, a move most Iraqis seem to have resented.
 Later, when the Hashemites rejected the idea of joining Nasser’s United Arab Republic (a short-lived union of Egypt and Syria) but proposed instead establishing a Britain-approved union with Hashemite Jordan, that didn’t go over very well either.

-Ultimately, it took those army officers to pull off the revolution.
-They, under the leadership of General Abd al-Karim Qasim (d.
+Ultimately, it was the resentment growing within the military that sparked the revolution.
+General Abd al-Karim Qasim (d.
 1963) and Colonel Abdul Salam Arif (d.
-1966), formed a “Free Officers Movement”—just like the Egyptian group that had carried out their 1952 revolution—and began plotting a coup.
+1966) formed a “Free Officers Movement”—named after the Nasser-led gang that had carried out Egypt’s 1952 revolution—and began plotting a coup.
 They sought material support from Nasser and the UAR, but didn’t get it.
 It didn’t really matter.
 On July 14, 1958, Arif marched a brigade of soldiers into Baghdad, took over the radio station there, and proclaimed that Iraq was now a republic.
 The junta executed Faisal and Abd al-Ilah later that morning, and captured and executed Nuri al-Said the following day.
-Subsequent days saw waves of retributive attacks against supporters of the monarchy all across Baghdad, mostly encouraged by Arif.
+Subsequent days saw waves of attacks against supporters of the monarchy all across Baghdad, mostly encouraged by Arif.